gcc3/simple-ai-chat/README.md

 * ROLE_CONTENT_SYSTEM
 Set the role system's content to role play.

-* PROMPT_PREFIX and PROMPT_SUFFIX
-Add prefix and suffix for prompt avoid duplicate text input.

 * INIT_PLACEHOLDER and ENTER
 Control the default placeholder text and enter key text.